windytan/bitocular/README.md

 ![Screenshot](http://www.cs.helsinki.fi/u/okraisan/bitshot-readme.png)

-1. hexdump.
-Enough said.
+(1) hexdump: A hex dump.

-2. Tries to determine file type based on magic numbers etc (actually the output of the file command).
+(2) magic: Tries to determine file type based on magic numbers etc (actually the output of the `file` command)

-3. Some indicators that help determine whether the data is truly random (actually parsed output of the ent command).
-The more to the right a needle is, the more random the data.
-Entropy and mean are self-explanatory.
-Corr shows serial correlation.
-Chi^2 calculates a chi-squared test on the data, something that is very sensitive to any kind of non-random patterns even in pseudorandom number generators.
+(3) randomness: Some indicators that help determine if the data is truly random (actually parsed output of the `ent` command).
+The graphic gauges are designed so that for more random data the needles are more to the right.

+*  entropy: self-explanatory.
+*  mean: arithmetic mean value of all bytes.
+*  corr: serial correlation coefficient.
+*  chi²: chi-square test, very sensitive to non-randomness even in pseudorandom number generators.
+Displayed is a percentage of how frequently a truly random sequence would exceed the test result.

-4. Byte value histogram, 0..255.
+(4) histogram: Byte value histogram, 0x00 ..
+0xff.

-5. Poincaré plot of all byte values.
-A Poincaré plot plots byte x against byte (x+1).
+(5) poincare: The Poincaré plot is a plot of all bytes x(n) againts x(n+1).
 This produces quite recognizable patterns for many kinds of (non-random) data formats.

 Licensing
 ---------